 ‘LBJ’, as he was commonly known, had been stationed in New Zealand and Australia during the Second World War, when he flew as an observer on bomber missions in the South Pacific.
 His return in 1966 was primarily to shore up support for the war in Vietnam.

 New Zealand’s National government had been cautious in its approach to Vietnam, initially sending a Civilian Surgical Team to Qui Nhon in Binh Dinh province in 1963.
 Under continuing US pressure, the Holyoake government provided 25 Army engineers in June 1964.
-The crucial decision to send combat forces came in May 1965, when the Royal New Zealand Artillery’s 161 Battery replaced the engineers.
+The crucial decision to send combat forces came in May 1965, when Prime Minister Keith Holyoake announced that the Royal New Zealand Artillery’s 161 Battery would replace the engineers.

 Image: President Johnson during his visit to NZ in 1966 (National Library)